After taking a dip during the COVID-19 lockdowns in 2020, entertainment rentals surged back up in...

 Once you’ve acquired some training and decided you want to move forward with woodworking, it’s time to investigate tools and equipment.
 Because your hands will be so close to the blades, it’s important to invest in quality tools that won’t jam or blow out.
 And beyond safety, the quality of the tools is directly reflected in the work—a dull blade or a saw with fewer teeth will create messier, rougher cuts, which complicates joining and can result in a shoddy product.

 Contact a reputable woodworking supplier, and find out which brands hold up over time.
-And don’t be scared off by sticker shock—with Clicklease, you can get point-of-sale financing for tools and equipment that breaks the price into manageable monthly payments, with no hard credit pull or piles of paperwork.
+And don’t be scared off by sticker shock—with Clicklease, you can get point-of-sale leasing for tools and equipment that breaks the price into manageable monthly payments, with no hard credit pull or piles of paperwork.
 You can pay as you go and start with the right equipment to sell high-quality products.

 Secure a Work Space